 We regularly incur significant expenses to repair, maintain and upgrade our production facilities and operating equipment, estimated at an average of \$30.0 million per year.
+We incurred \$35.0 million of these expenses for 2024.
 The machines and equipment we use to produce our alcohols and essential ingredients are complex, have many parts, and some operate on a continuous basis.
 We must perform routine equipment maintenance and must periodically replace a variety of parts such as motors, pumps, pipes and electrical parts, and engage in other repairs.
 In addition, our production facilities require periodic shutdowns to perform major maintenance and upgrades.
 Our production facilities also occasionally require unscheduled shutdowns to perform repairs.
-For example, in the third quarter of 2023 we experienced unusually high unscheduled production downtime for repairs and maintenance at our Pekin Campus which reduced sales volumes and increased losses.
+For example, we completed our biennial wet mill outage at our Pekin Campus in Spring 2024.
+The wet mill was offline for ten days, which negatively impacted sales and margins for the second quarter.
+In the first quarter of 2024, production at our Colombia facility was hampered by equipment issues that extended the facility's regularly scheduled outage.
+In the third quarter of 2023 we experienced unusually high unscheduled production downtime for repairs and maintenance at our Pekin Campus which reduced sales volumes and increased losses.
 These scheduled and unscheduled shutdowns result in lower sales and increased costs in the periods during which a shutdown occurs and could result in unexpected operational issues in future periods resulting from changes to equipment and operational and mechanical processes made during shutdown.